-The hallelluiah moment of realizing that a change needed to be made and the time to think BIG had arrived, coincided with the realization that it was going to be difficult to find someone to process the textile I had developed and patented and which made the NOONOO range of products unique.
+The halleluiah moment of realising that a change needed to be made and the time to think BIG had arrived, coincided with the realisation that it was going to be difficult to find someone to process the textile I had developed and patented and which made the NOONOO range of products unique.
 After taking a staggering number of orders for product I hadn’t yet made at a major trade exhibition at the NEC at the end of 2005 – the first time NOONOO was shown to the buying trade and public – I realised there was no way back.

 At that first show, I was bemused to find how little awareness people had of the benefits of eco products and how unwilling they seemed to be, whether trade or consumer, to accept that there was a way of giving real quality to customers at the same time as giving them the opportunity to invest in a product with longevity.
 No one it seems really ‘got’ the concept of organic and toxin-free textiles being used in products for children ….. how things have changed since then.